 - Read Article & Edit Final Run

 In my case, I have another writer who works in the office.
 We pass work between us, for the other person to read with a fresh pair of eyes.
 This is great, as it allows much more efficient collaboration when writing an article for your website.
 If you can pass it to a colleague, friend or family member who can read it for you and give feedback.

 Copy Edit the Article

 This comes within my few bullet pointed stages above, but I elaborate here for you.

-I need to re-read what i have written.
-I need to look for mistakes, add or edit text to to improve the flow of reading and fix grammatical errors.
+I need to re-read what I have written.
+I need to look for mistakes, add or edit text to improve the flow of reading and fix grammatical errors.

 You must avoid at all costs:

 - Spelling Mistakes (run it through a spell check and double check it before posting.)

 - Poor Punctuation (poorly formatted texts look unprofessional.
 Get it sorted.)
 Try Grammarly if you need help